geolessel/react-phoenix/README.md

 package can make getting React into your application much faster than switching over to a different system.

-Beyond just rendering your React.js components on the client-side, you can also optionally enable server-side rendering.
-This allows you to render all the React components in your controller and output the resulting html on initial page load (which can help with things like search engine optimization).

 ## Note regarding Phoenix 1.3

 Although this package works just fine with Phoenix 1.3, the installation